Euchie23/SquidStack/Foundation/README.md

 ### Why It Matters
 Reliable environmental decisions start with reliable data.
 Foundation strengthens trust in the entire pipeline by validating ICP-MS and LC-MS/MS results before any patterns, trends, or risk assessments are made.

 ---

-### 📋 Executive Summary

-This dashboard is not about patterns or conclusions, it’s about **building trust in the data** through transparent methods and reproducible validation steps.
-It presents the **analytical method validation efforts** that form the backbone of a broader investigation into marine pollution, using *Illex argentinus* as a bioindicator species.

-It focuses on the reliability of data obtained from two key instrumental techniques:

-- **ICP-MS** for trace metals
-- **LC-MS/MS** for organic compounds

----

-### 🔍 Key Findings

-**🧲 Trace Metals**
-- Most metals showed acceptable recovery rates
-- **Metal H** and **Metal J** displayed elevated values, suggesting possible matrix effects or contamination
-- **Metal I** could not be validated due to its absence from the certified reference material (CRM)
-- Further validation is recommended through **spike recovery** or alternate CRMs

-**💊 Organic Compounds**
-- Due to the absence of a compound-specific CRM for squid, a **modified literature-based approach** was adopted
-- The approach is effective as a preliminary method, but requires **further refinement** for consistent use

----